YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_description/README.md

 * Winter 2021

-# Nuturtle Description
+# Nuturtle Description Package
 URDF files for my_turtlebot3 - a differential drive robot, based on the tutlebot3_burger model.
-* run `roslaunch nuturtle_description load.launch` to see my_turtlebot3 in rviz.
+* Run `roslaunch nuturtle_description load.launch` to see my_turtlebot3 in Rviz.